k2he/spring-boot-microservices/README.md

 6, <b>Test Service (Eureka clients)</b>: This is for test purpose.
 REST API endpoints for test purpose.
    To test <b>Retry</b>, <b>Circuit Breaker</b>

+7, <b>service-libs</b> package: Lib for share code used by other services.
+   If code changed, need run: mvn clean install
 </pre>